North Carolina State Bureau of Investigation

-The North Carolina State Bureau of Investigation (SBI) is a state-level law enforcement agency in North Carolina.
+The North Carolina State Bureau of Investigation (SBI) is the lead state-level law enforcement agency in North Carolina.

 Background

-The SBI provides investigative assistance to local law enforcement agencies when requested by police, sheriffs, district attorneys or judges.
-The agency has original jurisdiction in areas such as drug and arson investigations, election law violations, weapons of mass destruction, gambling, alcohol violations, child sexual abuse in day care centers, computer crimes against children, crimes involving state property and overseeing boxing regulations.
+The SBI provides investigative assistance to local law enforcement agencies when requested by police, sheriffs, district attorneys, or judges.
+The agency has original jurisdiction in areas such as drug and arson investigations, election law violations, weapons of mass destruction, gambling, alcohol violations, child sexual abuse in daycare centers, computer crimes against children, crimes involving state property, and overseeing boxing regulations.
 SBI and Alcohol Law Enforcement agents conduct investigations to suppress organized crime and vice activities.

 The SBI responds to illegal drug laboratories such as meth labs.
-The Diversion and Environmental Crime Unit investigates the diversion of prescription drugs by licensed healthcare professionals and theft of medication from hospitals, pharmacies and medical facilities.
+The Diversion and Environmental Crime Unit investigates the diversion of prescription drugs by licensed healthcare professionals and the theft of medication from hospitals, pharmacies and medical facilities.
 This unit also investigates violations of state and federal environmental laws such as the Clean Water Act and the Clean Air Act.
 The SBI helps sponsor Operation Medicine Drop.

 The SBI's Computer Crimes Unit helps solve sophisticated crimes involving digital evidence, particularly crimes involving child sex exploitation.
 The unit receives several thousand tips each year from the National Center for Missing and Exploited Children.
 The SBI is the lead agency in the N.C.
 Internet Crimes Against Children Task Force which includes 160 law enforcement agencies from across the state.

 The Financial Crime Investigations Unit conducts investigations involving complex crimes such as embezzlement, false pretense and corporate malfeasance, elder financial abuse and other related crimes.
 The unit is heavily involved in political corruption investigations when a financial motive is involved.
 The Financial Crimes Unit also helps locate possible financial motives for homicide and arson investigations.